Erty-Gamedev/GoldSrc-Map2Prop/README.md

 ## Special Thanks

-Thanks to Captain P for showing me the .rmf/.jmf parsing code from MESS!
+Thanks to Captain P for all the help and advice, as well as showing me the .rmf/.jmf parsing code from MESS!
+Thanks to Penguinboy for the tips and being very helpful with any questions I've had.

 ### Alpha Testers
 Many thanks goes out to the kind people who helped me test this program and provide useful feedback and suggestions during its alpha stage: